-Non-existent or inappropriate infrastructure.
+Non-existent or inappropriate infrastructure and poor access to basic services.
 Compared to crop-farming communities in more favourable environments, both boys and girls in pastoralist communities have fewer opportunities to attend school, because the infrastructure for schooling is very poorly developed in the remote and sparsely populated rangelands.
 Also other forms of infrastructure and basic social and technical services, e.g. for human and animal health, clean water supply, electricity supply, good roads, marketing facilities, financial service, and information and advisory services, are often non-existent or inappropriate for mobile peoples.
 Even when government or private-sector projects are implemented in the rangelands to generate renewable energy through wind turbines, solar-panel farms and hydro schemes, these often have a negative impact of pastoralists because their herds are excluded from grazing the project areas, and the projects provide the energy for distant consumers rather than for the local pastoralists.

 Political marginalisation.
 In issues related to development and land rights, pastoralists have long suffered from political marginalisation.
 They are usually not well organised as pastoralist civil society to be able to influence policymakers and development planners to take pastoralists’ concerns into account.
 The interventions by government and international agencies have usually been conceived for sedentary populations and led – intentionally or unintentionally – to settlement and often increased impoverishment of pastoralists (Little et al 2011) and have given priority to intensification and industrialisation of livestock production.
 The policy environment for mobile pastoralists is even less favourable than that for family farmers practising small-scale cropping.

 However, there are also emerging opportunities for pastoralists.
 The demand for animal-source foods already outstrips supply in many countries in the Global South, especially in Africa, and rising incomes – above all in urban areas – will increase this demand still further, to nearly double the current demand by 2050 (NASAC 2018).
-To meet this demand coming from the middle and upper economic classes of the population, pastoralism provides healthy food produced in a sustainable manner that supports local cultural values and tastes.
+To help meet this demand coming from the middle and upper economic classes of the population, pastoralism provides healthy food produced in a sustainable manner that supports local cultural values and tastes.
+Most pastoral operations are hormone-free, use far less pesticides if any, and treat their animals in a humane fashion.
+Some countries are taking advantage of these traditional nature-based solutions by developing certification schemes.
+For example, “Kalahari grass-fed beef” is the first to be certified in Africa.
+Bird-friendly certification is practiced in the pampas of South America.
+The endangered Navajo-Churro sheep breed in the southwestern USA is marketed through the Presidia Slow Food movement.

 At the same time, the world is challenged by climate change, with higher variability in amount and distribution of rainfall, greater extremes in temperature and higher frequency and intensity of extreme weather events, such as droughts or floods or snowstorms.
 Mobile pastoral systems are more flexible than sedentary cropping systems in adjusting to such changes.
-Pastoralists are masters in dealing with variability abd uncertainty and have demonstrated amazing resilience over the centuries – including over recent decades when it was frequently projected that pastoralists would disappear.
+Pastoralists are masters in dealing with variability and uncertainty and have demonstrated amazing resilience over the centuries – including over recent decades when it was frequently projected that pastoralists would disappear.
 Their skills in adapting to change are likely to become even more crucial for food production, as they have a “sustainable alternative way of approaching environmental instability in agriculture” (Krätli et al 2013).